 Patient education

-Hair Transplant Not Growing: Normal Delay or Concern?
+Hair Transplant Not Growing: Normal Delay or Red Flag?

 Clear explanation

-A common pattern is shedding in the first months, then gradual regrowth from around month 3 to month 4 onward.
+A common pattern is shedding in the first months, then gradual regrowth as fine hairs emerge and thicken—speed differs between people.

 Quick summary

-- - Early shedding is normal and expected.
+- - Early shedding is often part of recovery.

-- - Growth timelines vary, but total absence of progress needs attention.
+- - Growth curves vary; total absence of progress over time raises concern.

-- - A full timeline with consistent lighting improves review quality.
+- - Consistent lighting and angles improve review quality.

 When to seek review

-- - No meaningful cosmetic improvement by month 12.
+- - No meaningful cosmetic improvement when maturity would usually be expected.

-- - Patchy non-growth with visible transplanted zones.
+- - Patchy non-growth patterns with uneven zones.

-- - You want clear evidence before discussing options with a clinic.
+- - You want clear evidence before difficult clinic conversations.

 Need an independent review?